-“The grove would produce a lot more if we did irrigate, but we choose not to, and instead get a low yield of really good quality olives that make really good quality oil.”
+“The grove would produce a lot more if we did irrigate, but we choose not to.
+Instead, we get a low yield of really good quality olives that make really good quality oil.”

 On average, the Mathews’ grove yields about 10 times less per acre than a typical modern Australian grove.
 But this is a perfect example of the importance of quality over quantity.